mitjap/linalg.js/README.md

  - copy on write (copy underlying data only when it's being modified)

 ####Yet to be implemented features:
  - reductions (rowwise/colwise, max/min, prod, sum, trace, all, any)
+ - iterations
+ - matrix decompositions (LU, SVD, QR, RQ)
+ - geometry (planes, lines)

 ### Matrix interface is defined like this: